japila-books/spark-sql-internals/docs/spark-sql-HashedRelationBroadcastMode.md

 ----
 <1> Uses the other `transform` with the size of `rows` as `sizeHint`

-NOTE: `transform` is part of link:spark-sql-BroadcastMode.adoc#transform[BroadcastMode Contract] to...FIXME.
+NOTE: `transform` is part of spark-sql-BroadcastMode.md#transform[BroadcastMode Contract] to...FIXME.

 `transform`...FIXME